When I Met U: Critical reception

-The film has received generally positive reviews from critics, obtaining a Grade B from the Cinema Evaluation Board, although to Bong De Leon of Journal Online, "KC Concepcion and Richard Gutierrez can now heave a sigh of relief after their second movie together, "When I Met U" made the grade.
+The film received generally positive reviews from critics, obtaining a Grade B from the Cinema Evaluation Board, although to Bong De Leon of Journal Online, "KC Concepcion and Richard Gutierrez can now heave a sigh of relief after their second movie together, "When I Met U" made the grade.
 It deserves more than B." Mario E. Bautista of the People's Journal wrote, "it's way much better than their debut movie, 'For the First Time', thanks mainly to the well-written script of Aloy Adlawan".
 Bautista continues to rain praises acting, as well, "give winning performances".
 He concludes, claiming that "Richard has done many Valentine movies and this is certainly one of the best.
 It's as entertaining as his Valentine flick with Marian Rivera last year", which was My Bestfriend's Girlfriend.